Estimating the Generalization in Deep Neural Networks via Sparsity: Method

-Generally, units that are highly active to $\mathcal{D}_j$ should be more sparse for DNNs with better generalization.
-Therefore, in the process of cumulative unit ablation, the accuracy of well generalized DNNs would be more sensitive to the removals of these "important" units.
-This would make both $E(n, \mathcal{D}_j)$ and $E_r(n, \mathcal{D}_j)$ more steep, as shown in Fig.2.
+From previous demonstration, units that are highly active to $\mathcal{D}_j$ should be more sparse for DNNs with better generalization.
+This means that performance would be more sensitive to the removals of these "important" units during ablation for well generalized DNNs.
+In other words, both $E(n, \mathcal{D}_j)$ and $E_r(n, \mathcal{D}_j)$ are more steep than those in "memorized" networks, as shown in Fig.1B.